coviu/coviu-video-calls/readme.txt

 = What shortcodes are available? =

+The plugin provides two shortcodes.

+[coviu-link-owner ref='xxx' sessionid='yyy' start='time' end='time']

-The general shortcode is [coviu-video], which creates a button that links to a video conference overlay.
-You should provide a name and email address to the shortcode to associate the session with a person.
+This creates a button that links to a video conference overlay for the owner of the video conference session.

-[coviu-video name='Dr. Who' email='drwho@gmail.com']
+Provide the following details:
+ - identify the owner by ref
+ - provide a sessionid to allow referencing it
+ - provide optional start and end time

+[coviu-link-guest ref='xxx' sessionid='yyy' name='patient']

+This creates a link that links to a video conference overlay for a guest of the video conference session.
+Provide the following details:
+ - identify the owner by ref
+ - identify the session by sessionid
+ - provide a name for the guest